pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 1000000 * 2048 * 1000 / 2860 = 716M bytes (I'm using the metric megabyte, which is exactly 1,000,000 bytes).
 Recalling also that the speed of E1 stream it 256,000
 bytes/sec, we can calculate that our de-multiplexing speed is roughly 2,800 times faster than the transmission speed.
 In ideal world this would have meant that we could process 2800 streams in real time on one processor core, but the reality, as usual, is far from ideal, and the number will be somewhat less.
-One reason is that 2800 source buffer won't fit into the processor cache, so our caching pre-condition won't be met.
+One reason is that 2800 source buffers won't fit into the processor cache, so our caching pre-condition won't be met.
 Let's leave exact measurements of this effect for later articles.

 The speed we achieved is very impressive, probably sufficient for any practical application.
 This means that we can stop the optimisation exercise right here.